 One of the biggest causes of shin splints is inadequate support and cushioning in a running shoe.
 People who run with the wrong type of shoe are at a greater risk for shin splints.
 Those with high arches are at an even greater risk than others.

-Finding the right running shoes with proper cushioning is key to relieving and avoiding shin splints.
+Finding the right running shoes for shin splints with proper cushioning is key to relieving and avoiding this painful injury.

 Here are a few of our top picks for runners who want to say goodbye to pain from shin splints:

 Hoka One One Clifton 9

 If you want balanced cushioning for your feet without giving up performance or feel then the Hoka One One Clifton 7 is the shoe for you.
 This running shoe is designed with cushioning in mind.
 From the moment you put them on to the very last steps of your training, the Clifton 7 shoes provide the support you need to avoid shin splints.